IntellectualSites/documentation/plotsquared/schematics/schematic-generation.md

-# Schematic generation
+# Plot Schematic on Generation

 ## Introduction

-PlotSquared allow to generate a plotworld with a custom schematic in all plots.
+PlotSquared allows to place a predefined schematic **in each plot** when generating the world.

+{% hint style="tip" %}
+The plot-schematics only affect the plot itself.
+For instructions on how to set up road-schematics for the plotworld, see the article [Plotworld Road Schematic](../schematics/road-schematic.md).
+{% endhint %}

 **Example:**